 There are other kinds of actions that might be associated with a search entity, such as:

 - Purchasing a hardcopy of a show (e.g., DVD, Blu-Ray, etc.)

 - Watching a show via streaming

 - Making reservations to watch a show in person

 - Any other form of online action

-This is a fairly new type of advertising that Google could be offering, and it’s possible that it is still in its experimental stages.
-Interesting to see the knowledge panel offered as a place to advertise things like streaming video though.
+This is a fairly new type of advertising that Google could be offering, and it may still be in its experimental stages.
+Interesting to see the knowledge panel offered as a place to advertise things like streaming video, though.